PaloAltoNetworks/terraform-google-vmseries-modules/examples/vpc_peering_common_with_network_tags/README.md

 cd terraform-google-vmseries-modules/examples/vpc-peering-common-with-network-tags
 ```

-3. Fill out any modifications to `example.tfvars` file - at least `project`, `ssh_keys` and `allowed_sources` should be modified for successful deployment and access to the instance.
+3. Fill out any modifications to `example.tfvars` file - at least `project`, `ssh_keys` and `source_ranges` should be modified for successful deployment and access to the instance.
 There is also a few variables that have some default values but which should also be changed as per deployment requirements :
  - vmseries
    - bootstrap_options
      - panorama-server